os-autoinst/openQA/docker/README.md

 Our intent was to create universal `webui` and `worker` containers and move all data storage and configurations to third container, called `openqa_data`. `openqa_data` is so called [Data Volume Container](http://docs.docker.com/userguide/dockervolumes/#creating-and-mounting-a-data-volume-container) and is used as database, results and configuration storage.
-During development and in production, you could update `webui` and `worker` images but as long as `openqa_data` is intact, you don't lose any data.
+During development and in production, you could update `webui` and `worker` images but as long as `openqa_data` is intact, you don't lochanged in the docker-compose.yaml for the service haproxy.
+For instance tose any data.

 To make development easier and to reduce final size of `openqa_data` container, this guide describes how to override `tests` and `factory` directories with directories from your host system.
 It's not necessary, but it's recommended and this guide is written with this setup in mind.